 What you need to know to invest in this fund

-The Women In Safe Homes Fund (WISH Fund), believed to be the world’s first gender-lens property fund, is being launched as a solution to the lack of affordable, safe and secure homes across the UK for women and their children, who are experiencing or at risk of homelessness.
-They may be survivors of domestic abuse, ex-offenders, or have other complex needs such as mental health problems.
+The Women In Safe Homes (WISH) fund, believed to be the world’s first gender-lens property fund, is being launched as a solution to the lack of affordable, safe and secure homes across the UK for women and their children, who are experiencing or at risk of homelessness.
+They may be survivors of domestic abuse, been involved with the criminal justice system, or have other complex needs such as mental health problems.

-The Fund will be targeting a first close April 2020 at around £15m-£30m and is currently taking expressions of interest from qualifying investors.
+The fund will be targeting a first close autumn 2020 at around £16m and is currently taking expressions of interest from qualifying investors.